AI-Development-Kosi-Uzo/uzo-fitness-tracking-web/React-Migration/Runbooks/Runbook-Cursor-Human.md

 - You review PRs once/twice daily; require rebase to `main` if stale.
 - Keep PRs < 400 LOC net when possible; insist on tests for changed code.
 - Close or pause background threads temporarily during contract freeze windows.
+- Enforce task hygiene: require agents to update checkboxes in `React-Migration/16-Tasks.md` upon merge and reference the PR number.

 6) Quick background-agent message to paste (top of each thread) "Follow pinned docs.
 Edit only your owned paths.
 Use repo interfaces only.
 Run: typecheck, lint, unit, e2e smoke, build before PR.
 Branch: migration/<epic>.
 Keep PRs small.
+Update React-Migration/16-Tasks.md checkboxes on merge (include PR #).
 If a contract change is needed, propose via migration/core with ADR and announce freeze window."

 7) Enforced checks and ownership (optional)
 - Add CODEOWNERS for owned paths.